angular/angular/aio/content/guide/deployment.md

 When the `base` tag is mis-configured, the app fails to load and the browser console displays `404 - Not Found` errors for the missing files.
 Look at where it _tried_ to find those files and adjust the base tag appropriately.

-## _build_ vs. _serve_

-You'll probably prefer `ng build` for deployments.
+## Building and serving for deployment

+When you are designing and developing applications, you typically use `ng serve` to build your app for fast, local, iterative development.
-The **ng build** command is intended for building the app and deploying the build artifacts elsewhere.
+When you are ready to deploy, however, you must use the `ng build` command to build the app and deploy the build artifacts elsewhere.
-The **ng serve** command is intended for fast, local, iterative development.

-Both `ng build` and `ng serve` **clear the output folder** before they build the project.
-The `ng build` command writes generated build artifacts to the output folder.
+Both `ng build` and `ng serve` clear the output folder before they build the project, but only the `build` command writes the generated build artifacts to the output folder.
-The `ng serve` command does not.
-It serves build artifacts from memory instead for a faster development experience.

 <div class="alert is-helpful">